PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 convergence.
 The retained value has no consumer, and the recovery-runner path remains unchanged.

+The following indexed final shape/activation convergence runner returns its existing aggregate mutation dictionary and receives the live Session LayoutState.
+It has one production call, whose result is currently discarded.
+Strict characterization fixes a late convergence target between the captured window-reverse dictionary and final boundary-input normalization with shared LayoutState and diagnostics.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes